If you’ve lived in your home for a while, your neighbors may seem more like family than the people who live next door.

 So if you have a new neighbor, you can welcome them with a bath of cookies made with Southern Roots Sisters cookie mixes.

 You can also deliver a plate of Sweeteez cookies and treats that come in pretty individual packaging.

 Opening the box on my doorstep to find this would certainly put a smile on my face!

 Do you have someone in the neighborhood that always throws the best cookouts?
-If so, they’ll be thrilled to receive the Tail Grate Collection or the Prime Steakburgers and Dogs from Happy to Meat You.

 The packaging certainly isn’t everything, but it sure makes this gift set from Adams Apple Co. that much more appealing!